Amitparikh1/CADS_DataCleaningWorkshop/README.md

 For more information visit our website here: https://carolinadata.unc.edu/

 # Description of Event
+Messy data sets are intimidating.
+Learn about common ways that data can be "messy" and how to deal with them.
+We'll also be going over a live coding example in Python!
+Join us on 4/21 from 7-8 PM.
 # For the Workshop
-To follow along with the live coding example, go to the file `CADS_DataCleaningWorkshop.ipynb` and click on "open in Colab"
+To follow along with the live coding example, go to the file `CADS_DataCleaningWorkshop.ipynb` and click on "open in Colab" Link to the slides: https://tinyurl.com/CADS-data-cleaning-workshop
 # The Data
 The messy data set was created by the `create_messy_data.ipynb` file.
 The script was run and saved in `messy_data.csv`